 It has been found in certain studies to be an effective antioxidant and to help protect the lining of blood vessels from injury when oxygen is temporarily cut off and then resumed.
 For people who have low blood oxygen levels, red sage could offer some protection.

 Ginseng has been known as an essential and extremely helpful herb for a lot of diseases including emphysema.
 The herb is available in different species, and several of them have proven to be of great use in treating emphysema and other respiratory disorders.

 Ginseng can also relax you and act as a potent anti-inflammatory agent to alleviate your breathing difficulties.
 Add ginseng powder to your daily meals or try making a delicious herbal tea in order to enjoy its benefits.

 Natural Essential Oils for Emphysema

 Eucalyptus oil is a Natural Essential Oils used in part for its medicinal properties.
-There are a variety of uses for it, but it has been proven helpful as a treatment for respiratory problems.
+There are a variety of uses for it, but it has been proven helpful as a Natural Treatment for Emphysema respiratory problems.
 People with asthma use it as a comfort to dilate blood vessels and get better oxygen flow.
 Other research has shown eucalyptus is helpful for those suffering shortness of breath and increases lung capacity.
 Its main compound, cineole, is said to help stop inflammation of the airways.

 Natural Cures for Emphysema